thanhnguyen2187/islet/site/content/portfolio.md

 #### Challenges

-- Make sure that Scheduler is in synchronization with Configuration Database.
+- Make sure that Scheduler is in synchrony with Configuration Database.
 The strategy is:
   - On Scheduler starting: fetch every configuration rows and do the scheduling normally.
   - On updates occurs to any configuration row: send a message to the scheduler